-The rich variety of computational effects in actual implementations of functional programming languages is a further challenge.
-This dramatically affects the theory of reduction of the calculi formalizing such features, whose proliferation makes it difficult to focus on suitably general issues.
-A major change here is the discovery by Moggi \cite{Moggi'91} of a whole family of calculi that are based on a few common treats, combining call-by-value with the abstract notion of effectful computation represented by a {\em monad}, that has shown to be quite successful.
-But Moggi's {\em computational $\lambda$-calculus} is an equational theory in the broader sense; much less is known of the reduction theory of such calculi: this is the main issue of the present work. } \paragraph{The computational calculus.} Since the seminal work \cite{Moggi'91}, computational $\lambda$-calculi have been developed as foundations of programming languages, formalizing both functional and non-functional features: see e.g. \cite{WadlerT03,BentonHM00} to mention two, starting a thread in the literature that is still growing.
+\paragraph{The Computational Calculus.} Since Moggi's seminal work, computational $\lambda$-calculi have been developed as a foundation of programming languages, formalizing both functional and non-functional features, see \textit{e.g.} \cite{WadlerT03,BentonHM00}, starting a thread in the literature that is still growing.
 The basic idea of computational $\lambda$-calculi is to distinguish {\em values} and {\em computations}, so that programs, represented by closed terms, are thought of as functions from values to computations.
-Intuitively, computations embody richer structure than values and do form a larger set in which values can be embedded.
+Intuitively, computations embody a richer structure than values and do form a larger set in which values can be embedded.
 On the other hand, the essence of programming is composition; to compose functions from values to computations we need a mechanism to uniformly extend them to functions of computations, while preserving their original behavior over the (image of) values.